 I think I know why she won a big prize…

 Last year, someone wrote to me and asked what he could to do to convince someone that they were being scammed.
-This person didn't believe him, and he wanted to know what he could say to make her believe him.

 I didn’t have an easy answer, and here’s why: